-This course is designed to give early childhood educators the needed expertise to teach young children with special educational needs, who are included in regular early childhood settings.
+This course gives early childhood educators the expertise needed to teach young children with special educational needs who are included in regular early childhood settings.
 It focuses on identifying the needs of those children and adapting early childhood curriculum and methodology in response to an extended range of individual differences.

-This course examines the curriculum content of early childhood education programs and identifies developmentally-appropriate teaching methodology.
+This course examines the curriculum content of early childhood education programs and identifies developmentally appropriate teaching methodology.
 Focus is on designing and implementing a comprehensive education program: child assessment, curriculum design, learning activities and materials, classroom organization, instructional techniques, behavior management, and program evaluation.
-Students develop skills by creating a thematic unit and teaching lessons in the Early Childhood Center.
+Students develop skills by creating a thematic unit and teaching lessons in Marian's Early Childhood Center.

 ECE 312 Organization and Administration of Early Childhood Programs